mskmei/EG-MMSA/README.md

 ## 4. Results

-Baseline results are reported in [results/result-stat.md](results/result-stat.md)
+Baseline results are reported in [results/result-stat.md](results/result-stat.md).
+The preliminary results for EG-MISA and EG-MMIM compared to baseline models are shown in [result file](EG-results/results.md).

 ## 5. Citation